-In this Pecha Kucha, five contributors tell different stories on how to promote pedestrianism.
-You will hear how the Walking Week Festival creates awareness about walking conditions in Brazilian cities through a social media campaign, photo competition, talks, films, exhibitions, and of course: walks!
-The ambitious Walk Leicester Action Plan managed to implement this programme among 10,000 people, of whom 25% ended up increasing their physical activity and 35% reduced their car journeys.
-It’s the same routine every day: you get up, have breakfast and rush to work by bike, public transport or car.
-The Walk to Work Day makes people rethink their daily journey to work.
-97% of participants planned to keep on walking afterwards!
-Oman has made a shift from compact settlements to isolated single-family villas and individual motorised modes of transport, resulting in detachment from the public realm and a decrease in pedestrian activities.
-How can City Games help reverse that process?
+In this Pecha-Kucha six contributors tell different stories on how to stimulate pedestrians.
+You will hear how the Walking Week Festival creates awareness about walking conditions in Brazilian cities via talks, movies, exhibitions and of course: walks!
+The ambitious Walk Leicester Actionplan managed to deliver this program to 10.000 people, of which 25% increasing their physical activity and 35% reducing their car journeys.
+Different day, same story: you get up, eat breakfast and rush to work by bike, public transportation or by car.
+The Wandel naar je Werk-dag is a reason for people to rethink their daily trip to work.
+97% of the participants were planning to keep walking!
+Cool Walks - Learn how iconic water fountains in Basel, Switserland and traditional pots on the sidewalk of Alexandria, both facilitate to enhance the walking experience and the bonding of people.
+Oman made a shift from compact settlements to isolated single-family villas and individually motorized transportation modus, resulting in a detachment from the public realm and decreases in pedestrian activities.
+How can City Games help to reverse that process?